ColorfulSoft/System.AI/Tutorials/Data types.md

 ```
 ## Default data type

 As in PyTorch, Torch.NET has a default data type that will be used when creating template tensors (via random number generators, sequences, ones, or zeros).
-It is initially installed as a torch.float, however, can be changed via calling the `torch.set_default_tensor_type()` method.
+It is initially installed as a `torch.float`, however, can be changed via calling the `torch.set_default_tensor_type()` method.

 C#: